 Libraries and Research Services: Library and research specialists from the Congressional Research Service and Library of Congress collaborate in establishing and improving legislative libraries and research services.

-Material Assistance: The Commission's limited budget for discrete material assistance has been used for projects such as the establishment of a legislative library for the Constituent Assembly of East Timor and the development of an IT server for the Macedonian Assembly.
+Material Assistance: The Commission's limited budget for discrete material assistance has been used for projects such as the establishment of a legislative library for the Constituent Assembly of Timor-Leste and the development of an IT server for the North Macedonian Assembly.

 The House Democracy Partnership is the indirect successor to the Frost-Solomon Task Force, which provided assistance to the legislatures of 10 new democracies in Central and Eastern Europe from 1990-1996.
 Inspired by their participation in the Frost-Solomon Task Force's activities, Representatives David Dreier and David Price collaborated to revive and expand its mission.
 On March 14, 2005, the House of Representatives voted to establish the House Democracy Assistance Commission with a mandate to work with emerging democracies throughout the world (H. Res.
 135).